Use QR, barcodes, NFC, iBeacon, and more to identify your places and objects.

 2. List of markers:

-Attention: Use this feature to keep track of the URL set you have available.
+Attention: Use the produced/not produced feature to keep track of the URL set you have available.
 It saves you from a lot of headaches later on.

 Using the link icon, you can link a marker to a spot.
 If already connected to a spot, you can unlink the marker using the unlink icon.